CarlDegio/Robo-Dopamine/README.md

 ## 💡 Simple Inference

 The following are simple and practical examples of the three inference modes (Incremental-Mode, Forward-Mode, and Backward-Mode).
-In practice, to predict the task state reward more accurately, ***we highly recommend averaging the inference reward results from all three modes to use as the final reward***.
+In practice, to predict the task state reward more accurately, ***we highly recommend averaging the inference reward results from all three modes to use as the final reward in RL***.

 ```python
 import os